jestjs/jest/website/versioned_docs/version-27.0/CLI.md

 ### `--detectOpenHandles`

 Attempt to collect and print open handles preventing Jest from exiting cleanly.
 Use this in cases where you need to use `--forceExit` in order for Jest to exit to potentially track down the reason.
 This implies `--runInBand`, making tests run serially.
 Implemented using [`async_hooks`](https://nodejs.org/api/async_hooks.html).
 This option has a significant performance penalty and should only be used for debugging.
+Do not use this in a CI pipelines as it can cause the error: `Segmentation fault (core dumped)`.

 ### `--env=<environment>`